Taxation of international executives

 It is recommended that employees, or their employer, consult their tax advisers regarding their particular facts and circumstances to determine whether the employees qualify for this exemption.

 The cost of utilities paid for employees is considered a taxable benefit.
-An exemption exists if the taxpayer qualifies for the special work site provisions.
-It is recommended that the taxpayer consult their adviser regarding their particular facts and circumstances to determine if they qualify.
+An exemption exists if the employee qualifies for the special work site provisions described in the preceding paragraphs.
+It is recommended that employees coming to Canada on assignment, or their employer, consult their adviser regarding their particular facts and circumstances to determine if they qualify.

 The Living Away From Home Allowance (LAFHA) is considered a taxable benefit.
 An exemption exists if the taxpayer qualifies for the special work site provisions.
 It is recommended that the employees or their employer consult their tax adviser regarding the employees’ particular facts and circumstances to determine whether the employees qualify for the exemption.